chickensoftware/os/README.md

 ChickenOS is a lightweight hobby operating system for x86-64 developed in Rust.

+## Important Mention
+The userspace setup is currently under active development.
+At the moment, it is causing a triple fault during execution.
+Further debugging and improvements are ongoing to resolve this issue.

 ## Features

 - **Higher Half Kernel**: Built from scratch with Rust, providing a safe and modern approach to systems programming.